 What Age Do Highland Cows Grow Horns?

-While male and female Highland cows have horns, they don’t start growing them until they reach adulthood.
+While male and female Highland cows have horns, their horn buds don’t start maturing until they reach adulthood.
 Most Highland cows don’t start growing their horns until they’re between one and two years old.

 Once their horns start to grow, they’ll continue to grow throughout the cow’s life – typically reaching full size after about five years.
 Highland cows can live to be 15 or even 20 years old!
 That means their horns can keep growing for a significant portion of their lives.